lbagic/web.client.js/docs/index.md

 OG Tags can be added in `./public/index.html`.

-Title can be changed in `./src/router/router.js`.
-You can also configure title for each route by adding the `meta.title` property to route object.
+Page title and other project specific configurations can be changed in `./src/appConfig.js`.

 ## A Note To All WSL2 Users